≡ Menu

 Other possible causes

-This is in no way a full list of reasons why a dog might vomit.
-If you notice, vomiting is a symptom of many, many diseases and sicknesses.
+This is in no way a complete list of reasons why a dog might vomit.
+If you notice, vomiting is a symptom of many diseases and sicknesses.

 Chronic Vomiting Vs. Acute Vomiting

 Chronic always means “often” or continues to happen.
 This is also called cyclic vomiting syndrome.
 This could happen for hours or days at a stretch.
-Also referred to as CVS.
-This can lead to a damaged esophagus or even esophageal cancer if your dog vomits too often for too much of his or her life.
+She is also referred to as CVS.
+This can lead to a damaged esophagus or even esophageal cancer if your dog vomits too often for too much of their life.

 Acute vomiting…

 Usually means very intense but in a one-off situation.
-This can happen as the result of a foreign body, viral infection or other cause.
+This can happen due to a foreign body, viral infection, or other cause.

 Symptoms that can accompany vomiting